tiy-durham-fe-cohort4/resources/curriculum/week1.md

 - Identify and name elements
 - Write descriptive markup (markup with descriptive classes)
 - Apply styling via CSS in a methodical manner
+- Styleguides

+- Discuss proper use of
+  - Contrast
+    - Rule of thumb: If you have a background color, odds are you should be using white or light text
+  - Padding
+  - Borders
+    - 1 + 1 = 3
+    - minimalism
+    - weight and contrast should not compete with primary content
+  - Fonts
+    - Families
+    - Weight
+    - Size
+    - Line height
+  - Color palettes
+- Don't make me think and design of everyday things
+  - Make it obvious
+  - Buttons should look like buttons
+  - Textboxes should look like textboxes
+  - If a visual element is not immediately obvious, it's styled incorrectly

 ### Box model